 Myth: More young people are drinking now than in the past.

 Fact: It’s actually the other way around – underage drinking is decreasing.
 In 2001, 26% of 11-15 year olds drank alcohol regularly.
-By 2013, this number had fallen to 6% of 11-15-year-olds in England admitted they drank at least once a week.
+By 2016, this number had fallen to 6% of 11-15-year-olds in England admitted they drank at least once a week.